thomaspanf/ethernautnotes/5 Token/Token.md

 However, this isn't as relevant since the latest version of solidity takes care of it for us.

 >Solution
-call the transfer() function and transfer 21 tokens (or anything more than 20).
+call the transfer() function and pass in any address and 21 tokens as parameters (or anything more than 20).
 This causes an underflow, which sets the msg.sender's balance to 255.